FAQ Questions And Answers From A Top Tyre Garage

 What does tyre labelling mean?

-As of 1st November 2012, all new car tyre labels had to display three key measures to rate the tyre’s fuel efficiency, wet braking performance and exterior noise emissions.
+As of 1st May 2021, all new car tyre labels had to display three key measures to rate the tyre’s fuel efficiency, wet braking performance and exterior noise emissions.
 These labels help explain how tyres perform in these three areas and help them make an informed decision about safer and more environmentally-friendly driving.
+The tyre labels will also contain information about performance on mud or snow.
 For more information about tyre labelling, read this article on new EU tyre labels.

 Why Choose Elite As Your Local Tyre Garage